andrefangeloni/wallet-test/README.md

 - [Redux Toolkit](https://redux-toolkit.js.org/) - For state management
 - [Reanimated](https://docs.swmansion.com/react-native-reanimated/) - For smooth animation on components
 - [Styled Components](https://styled-components.com) - For styling

-# :mortar_board: LICENSE

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 # Author